skforlee/AudioApp/README.md

 Exporting to another OS should be faily simple with Electron.
 However, some things might have to be changed, like how shortcuts work.
 At the moment, some things are hardcoded to read ".lnk" files, which works on Windows but will probably not work on other OS's.
 Might be worth doing a Ctrl+F for ".lnk" and changing that with an OS appropriate file extension.
+## Optimizing App's Speed
+File reading/writing takes a lot of time, especially when made with sync functions.
+It might be worth using async functions for some file read/write operations in `preload.js` (e.g. `fs.writeFile` instead of `fs.writeFileSync`).